Radiology

 Bone density testing is performed by using Dual Energy X-Ray Absorptiometry (DEXA) to determine a patient's current bone strength.
 This examination is achieved by using a small amount of ionizing radiation.
 This test can help to detect those who are at risk for osteoporosis.
 Detection can allow for treatment that could slow or prevent osteoporosis from occurring.

-All forms of insurance are accepted, but you may want to consult with your insurance carrier to determine if pre-authorization is required or if there is a limit on the number of exams allowed and if the service is a covered benefit.
+All forms of insurance are accepted, but you may want to consult with your insurance carrier to determine if pre-authorization is required or if there is a limit on the number of exams allowed, and if the service is a covered benefit.